alexkisielewicz/quiz-game/README.md

 ![Start screen](docs/features_start.png)

-Start screen presents to the user Quiz logo and two buttons; RULES and START.
-User can learn easy to follow quiz rules after clicking on the RULES button.
+Start screen presents to the user quiz logo and two buttons; RULES and START.
+User can learn easy to follow game rules after clicking on the RULES button.
 The game starts after clicking on START button.
-James Bond Theme Song starts to play in the background.
+James Bond Theme Song starts to play in the background, the autoplay function is not used as it is not recommended by industry standards.

 ![Rules](docs/features_rules.png)